actframework/act-doc/en/recipe/singleton.md

 // you can also use the App.singleton(Class) way to fetch your singleton:
 MySingleton singleton2 = act.app.App.instance().singleton(MySingleton.class);

-// or you can just ask App to give you an new instance:
+// or you can just ask App to give you an instance:
-MySingleton singleton3 = act.app.App.instance().newInstance(MySingleton.class);
+MySingleton singleton3 = act.app.App.instance().getInstance(MySingleton.class);
 ```

 ActFramework makes sure `singleton`, `singleton2` and `singleton3` is the same instance.
 You can also inject your singleton class into another class: